Kimbsy/y-combinator-animation/script.md

 We're not allowed to stop, this evaluation will keep going forever.

-So this is a loop.
-It's an infinite loop, and it does nothing, but it's still a loop.
+This is a loop, it does nothing and we can't stop it, but it's still a loop.

-Two questions arise.
-Can we inject work into this loop?
-Can we escape?
+Two questions naturally arise.
+Can we somehow inject work into each iteration of this loop?
+And can we escape once enough work has been done?

 ## wrapped self application function